-Regardless of the privacy option you selected during installation, from the Core General setting Agree to use of personal data, you can change this setting.
-To switch between phone-home and non-phone-home modes in either direction, you must have access to the appropriate license.
+Regardless of the privacy option you selected during installation, from the Core Agree to use of personal data General setting, you can update your privacy setting at any time.
+To switch between phone-home and non-phone-home modes in either direction, you must have access to the appropriate license at the time you make this change.

 For more information about the GDPR, see the EU General Data Protection Regulation website at https://eugdpr.org/the-regulation/.
-For more information about managing your privacy, see the following topics in the Rapid Recovery 6.3 User Guide:
+For more information about managing your privacy, see the following topics in the Rapid Recovery 6.6 User Guide: